Eliot-Roxbergh/l2fuzz/README.md

 The script `fuzz_all_ports.sh` may be used to fuzz all detected ports on target.
 It uses both SDP and manual scanning to identify all ports on target, and runs the fuzzer for each.
-A separate log file is created for each port.
+Thereby, a separate log file is created for each port.
 Note that, since many requests sent by the fuzzer do not utilize the user-supplied port (rather a random psm, or when applicable, none), this is not an efficient way to fuzz only a specific port.
 Regardless, this spent work still provides some value in that it keeps fuzzing random ports / other states, and besides, it's fast; where it should be able to fuzz hundreds of millions of requests while you're away sleeping.

-[1] - NOTE/TODO: the timestamp is set after the bluetooth connection fails, and not at time of sending the packet itself.
+[1] - NOTE (TODO?): the timestamp is set after the bluetooth connection fails, and not at time of sending the packet itself.
 In other words, a system crash/issue - if present - must have happened before this time.